jannahastings/chebiutils/README.md

 # ChebiUtils
 ## ChebiDbLite

 This is a simple Python implementation of some functionality for locally caching and searching [ChEBI](http://www.ebi.ac.uk/chebi) data.
 It works from the ChEBI OBO download file (nightly build) as input and builds a rapid-access Python dictionary of entity data as well as a searchable Whoosh index of commonly searched fields.
+The main purpose of this library is to enable accessing ChEBI content and traversing common relational patterns *quickly*.

 Beware: this library is in a very preliminary stage of development!